 To clarify the laws for playing Internet bingo in this country, consider the following things that are specifically and explicitly listed as illegal in South Africa:

 - Businesses accepting wagers on online bingo

 - Banks and other companies processing deposits and withdrawals for online bingo

 - Any medium that advertises bingo inside of the country

-This should give you an idea of the extent they have went to in making sure that players aren’t able to get in on the action with Internet bingo in this country.
+This should give you an idea of the extent they have gone to in making sure that players aren’t able to get in on the action of Internet bingo in this country.
 With that having been said, there are good chances that it becomes regulated sooner rather than later.